zynksoftware/Zynk-Workflow/_docs/Channel-Advisor-Connector/Downloading-Orders-from-Channel-Advisor.md

 ---
 slug: downloading-orders-from-channel-advisor
 redirect_from: "/article/181-downloading-orders-from-channel-advisor"
-title: Downloading Orders from Channel Advisor
+title: Exporting Orders from Channel Advisor
 ---
-This task will download new and updated orders from Channel Advisor in XML format.
+This task will export new and updated orders from Channel Advisor in XML format.

 ## Settings
 ### Connection